 Ecology versus Economics (1992)

-Returning to Budapest I renewed my friendship with Pal Juhasz-Nagy, a distinguished professor of ecology.
-Juhasz-Nagy was an extraordinary scholar with an extensive knowledge of natural sciences as well as humanities.
+Returning to Budapest I renewed my contact with Pal Juhasz-Nagy, a distinguished professor of ecology.
+Professor Juhasz-Nagy was an extraordinary scholar with an extensive knowledge of natural sciences as well as humanities.
 He was always interested in having dialogues with scholars from other fields., so I suggested that we undertake a series of dialogues on ecology and economics.
 We selected topics of common interest and met once a week for a period of three months.

 Our dialogues covered “Cultures and their Views of Nature”, “Diversity, Complexity and Stability”, “Ecological Understanding”, “Homo Insapiens”, “Constraints and Possibilities of Ecological Actions”, “Ecological Culture”, and “Ecological Ethics and Education”.

-First we published the edited text of our dialogues in different Hungarian journals and literary magazines.
-Later we composed a book from the dialogues.
+First, we published the edited text of our dialogues in different Hungarian journals and literary magazines.
+Later, we composed a book from the dialogues.
 The book, entitled The Hopeless Hope of Ecology, was published by Eötvös Lorand University and used in courses in human ecology and environmental sciences for many years at various Hungarian universities.

 Establishing the Business Ethics Center (1993)